 Most of KCAA's audience is comprised of well-established, long-term residents.

-Our station airs a wide variety of programming (both political and non-political) that represents liberal, conservative, libertarian and independent points of view.
+Our station broadcasts a wide variety of programming (both political and non-political) that represents liberal, conservative, libertarian and independent points of view.

-A one minute ad rate ranges from $20 to $50.
+One minute ad rates ranges from $25 to $50.
 A full hour of airtime ranges from $150 to $250.
-All shows are video recorded.
+All shows can be video recorded.

 KCAA's Reach And Platforms